About the Brazil Institute

 Recognized as a trusted source and leader for the quality and nonpartisan approach of its program, the Brazil Institute concentrates its activities in four thematic areas:

-Jane Harman, Director, President, and CEO of the Wilson Center
+Jane Harman, Former Director, President, and CEO of the Wilson Center

 Our Advisory Council includes former ambassadors, noted scholars recognized for their contribution to bilateral understanding, and leading U.S. and Brazilian enterprises.
 Contributions from Advisory Council members ensure that we can continue to support Brazilian scholarship and promote key bilateral issues in the United States and Brazil.

 "I believe that the Brazil Institute, as the only think tank in DC exclusively dedicated to Brazil, has an important role in advancing understanding about the agenda of reforms presented by our administration, and how that agenda will enable our country to reap more benefits from closer cooperation with the United States and other strategic partners."